mohsenkamini/CKA_Anisa/README.md

 kubectl get rs -o wide
 kubectl replace -f rs-definition.yml kubectl scale --replicas=3 -f rs-definition.yml
+kubectl apply -f rs-definition.yml # no need of a kubectl replace later, do apply again
 ~~~
 #### selector
 if we already have a pod with lable type: front-end that pod will be a part of this rs.